microsoft/azure-spring-boot/README.md

 ### How to Build and Contribute
-Please follow [instruction here](./HowToContribute.md) to build from source or contribute.
+Please follow [instructions here](./HowToContribute.md) to build from source or contribute.

 ### Other articles
 You could check below articles to learn more on usage of specific starters.